grandeurdev/arduino-sdk/README.md

 ### Update Device Variables

-To see the live state of the device on the webapp (even if the device is switched off manually), you need to keep sending the updated state after some interval.
+To see the live state of the device on the webapp, you need to keep sending the updated state after some interval.
 Since the device's state is stored in **Parms**, you'll use the `setParms()` function to update the state value.

 ```cpp
 #include <Apollo.h>